goauthentik/authentik/website/integrations/services/globalprotect/index.md

 -   Service Provider Binding: Post
 -   You can of course use a custom signing certificate, and adjust durations.

-2. Select the newly created Provider and download the metadata using the tool on the 'Overview' tab
+2. Select the newly created Provider and download the metadata using the tool on the 'Overview' tab.

 3. In the Admin interface of authentik, under _Application_, create an application with these settings:

 -   Launch URL: `blank://blank` (This setting hides the application, while still granting access)
--   Use the _Provider_ and _Slug_ previously set in the first step
+-   Use the _Provider_ and _Slug_ previously set in the first step.

-4. Set the bindings appropriately to those who will be allowed to authenticate
+4. Set the bindings appropriately to those who will be allowed to authenticate.

 ## GlobalProtect configuration

-1. Navigate to the GlobalProtect configuration device (Firewall or Panorama)
+1. Navigate to the GlobalProtect configuration device (Firewall or Panorama).

-2. Navigate to 'SAML Identity Provider' on the Device tab and choose the 'import' option
+2. Navigate to 'SAML Identity Provider' on the Device tab and choose the 'import' option.

--   Provide a name for the profile
+-   Provide a name for the profile.
 -   Import the metadata file downloaded earlier.
-(This will automatically install the authentic signing certificate to the system upon commit.)
+(This will automatically install the authentik signing certificate to the system upon commit.)
--   Select 'Validate Identity Provider Certificate' if desired
+-   Select 'Validate Identity Provider Certificate' if desired.

 3. Navigate to 'Authentication Profile' on the Device tab and add a new profile.